 What makes a legal career satisfying?
 Representing the most sophisticated clients?
 Making a great living?
 Getting the brass ring at a large law firm?
 Or is it giving back?
 If you ask Rich Johnston, Chief Legal Counsel for Massachusetts Attorney General Maura Healey, it’s the latter.
 Rich spent almost four decades as a partner at WilmerHale (originally Hale and Dorr).
 While he did get to work on great cases as a commercial litigator, it was his public service and pro bono work that brought him the highest levels of satisfaction.

-Thinking about new ways to leverage your legal expertise in 2021?
-Join us for a webinar on December 16th, Creating Board Options for Lawyers.
+Thinking about new ways to leverage your legal expertise?
+Wondering what it is like to serve on a non-profit or for-profit board?
+Watch the replay of our webinar Creating Board Options for Lawyers.

 That doesn’t mean you are eternally trapped doing the same kind of legal work you have been doing for the past five years.
 I’ve seen many lawyers make dramatic shifts